section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /engineering-education/debug-node-docker/
+url: /engineering-education/build-a-jekyll-site/
 title: Building a Blog site from Scratch using Jekyll
 description: This tutorial guides beginners on how to build a blog website from scratch using Jekyll using HTML and CSS.
 author: geoffrey-mungai
-date: 2020-09-24T00:00:00-10:00
+date: 2020-10-01T00:00:00-11:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/debug-node-docker/hero.jpg
+  - url: /engineering-education/build-a-jekyll-site/hero.jpg
     alt: image build a Jekyll site
 ---
 Building a website nowadays is not as hard or expensive as it was in the past.
-These days, you don't have to learn a crazy programming language to have your site up and running.
+These days, you do not have to learn a crazy programming language to have your site up and running.
+<!--more-->
 Instead, you can go the Jamstack way.
 In this article, we go through how to build and deploy a Jekyll site.
-<!--more-->

 ### Introduction
 [Jekyll](https://jekyllrb.com/) is a [Jamstack](https://jamstack.org/) static website generator.
 Jamstack is a **concept** of building websites that don't depend on web servers and *databases*.

 Jekyll was released back in 2008 and has been one of the most convenient ways of building [all types of sites](https://jekyllrb.com/showcase/).
-It's written in [Ruby](https://www.ruby-lang.org/en/) and uses [Liquid](https://shopify.github.io/liquid/) template engine to render web pages.
+It's written in [Ruby](https://www.ruby-lang.org/en/) and uses the [Liquid](https://shopify.github.io/liquid/) template engine to render web pages.

 ### Prerequisites
 To follow through this tutorial, you will need: